 \section{Introduction}

 Suppose a political scientist is studying U.S. political discourse.
-They have access to data from two sources: Twitter posts from senators and summaries of congressional bills.
-A natural first step in data exploration is to first embed the texts (e.g., with a sentence transformer; \citealt{reimers-gurevych-2019-sentence}) and then cluster them (e.g., with $k$-means).
-As it turns out, some clusters will overwhelmingly contain items from one source or the other, because systematic differences between sources dominate the distances underpinning $k$-means (\cref{fig:teaser}A)\blfootnote{Correpondence to Yu Fan: yufan@ethz.ch; Yang Tian: yang.tian@uzh.ch; Shauli Ravfogel: shauli.ravfogel@gmail.com; Mrinmaya Sachan: msachan@ethz.ch; Elliott Ash: ashe@ethz.ch; Alexander Hoyle: holyea@ethz.ch}.
+They have access to two data sources: Twitter posts from senators and summaries of congressional bills.
+A natural first step in data exploration is to embed the texts (e.g., with a sentence transformer; \citealt{reimers-gurevych-2019-sentence}) and then cluster them (e.g., with $k$-means).
+However, some clusters will predominantly contain items from one source or the other, because systematic differences between sources dominate the distances that $k$-means relies on (\cref{fig:teaser}A).

-Text embeddings are generated by pretrained models, and are able to capture topical, semantic, stylistic, multilingual, syntactic, and other information about the embedded text.
-Generally, models are trained with the goal of ``making semantically similar sentences close in vector space'' \cite{reimers-gurevych-2019-sentence}.
-But pushing for this goal means that spurious correlations between attributes---e.g., domain and topic---can lead models to learn unwanted relationships.
-Per \citet{thompson-mimno-2018-authorless}: ``collections are often constructed by combining documents from multiple sources, [so the] most prominent patterns in a collection simply repeat the known structure of the corpus.''\footnote{Their focus is on bag-of-words topic models rather than text embeddings, so their vocabulary-based approach does not translate to our setting.} It would therefore seem useful to remove unwanted information from the representations.
+Text embeddings, generated by pretrained models, capture a wide range of information about text, including topical, semantic, stylistic, multilingual, and syntactic features.
+These models are typically trained with the goal of ``making semantically similar sentences close in vector space'' \cite{reimers-gurevych-2019-sentence}.
+However, this objective can cause spurious correlations---such as between domain and topic---to be encoded as unintended relationships.
+As \citet{thompson-mimno-2018-authorless} observe: ``collections are often constructed by combining documents from multiple sources, [so the] most prominent patterns in a collection simply repeat the known structure of the corpus.''\footnote{Their analysis focuses on bag-of-words topic models rather than text embeddings, so their vocabulary-based approach does not translate to our setting.} It therefore would seem useful to remove unwanted information from text representations.